Sexual Harassment Reports and Investigations

 As noted, the employee who allegedly engaged in the harassing behavior should usually be interviewed last.
 This interview will be uncomfortable for the employee and the SHO regardless of whether the accused employee engaged in the alleged conduct.
 To avoid the need for a follow-up interview, it is important to have as much information as possible before this interview.

-When interviewing an employee suspected of misconduct, they might be defensive.
+An employee suspected of misconduct might be defensive when being interviewed.
 When opening the interview, the SHO should make clear that the agency has a legal obligation to investigate the matter and has not yet made any determination or judgments regarding the allegations.
 The SHO should also make clear that the SHO’s role is to be neutral and unbiased and to find out what happened.
 The accused employee’s perspective is part of information gathering and is needed before any conclusions can be reached.

-As stated previously, the accused employee may be allowed to have a union or other representative present during the interview, although this should not unduly delay the interview process and SHOs are not required to permit such representative to disrupt the interview or answer questions during the interview on the employee’s behalf.
+Discuss with your General Counsel whether the accused employee is allowed to have a union or other representative present during the interview, although this should not unduly delay the interview process and SHOs are not required to permit such representative to disrupt the interview or answer questions during the interview on the employee’s behalf.

 Is the alleged harasser’s participation in the interview voluntary?
 A SHO may encounter an alleged harasser who wants to avoid being interviewed.
 Before interviewing the alleged harasser(s), consult agency General Counsel on whether the accused employee should be compelled to participate in the investigation.
 Unless the case involves allegations of criminal conduct, their participation will usually be mandatory.
 However, this decision should be made by agency General Counsel.